wilkotom/containerstuff/Exercise_1/README.md

 #### Access to `wp-admin` and `wp-login.php`
 In order to dissuade brute force attacks attempting to log in to the wordpress interface, basic HTTP Authentication has been enabled.
 The default username is _Administrator_ and the default password is _changeit_.
 These can be modified (and should, before exposing the endpoint publically) by updating the htpasswd file under `nginx/wordpress-admin.htpasswd` using a standard htpasswd utility.

+We may also choose to only allow access to these pages from a specific IP range, though this makes less sense in the context of a local Docker demonstration.

 #### Other Concerns

 PHP files which have been uploaded via the WordPress interface to `/wp-content/uploads` are blocked from running.
 This prevents the upload and then execution of any PHP script which could be used to gain unwanted access to files on the container.